 - Aggressively pursuing new oil and gas licenses in Cambodia.

-- Exploration partners include JOGMEC, Emerald Resources and Hommy 5 Resources.
+- Exploration partners include Emerald Resources and Hommy 5 Resources.

-- Angkor’s social development programs highlight their ongoing commitment to ethical and responsible industry practices in Cambodia.
+- Angkor Resources’ social development programs highlight the company’s ongoing commitment to ethical and responsible industry practices in Cambodia.

 - Low-cost, efficient exploration.

 - Regional-scale potential with ongoing exploration on several targets.

 - Pursuing opportunities in Cambodia’s emerging oil and gas sector with a recently granted oil and gas concession in southeastern Cambodia.

 A founding member of the Cambodian Association for Mining and Exploration Companies (CAMEC), Angkor Resources is presently the only publicly-traded North American company with mineral assets in Cambodia.
 Angkor Resources’ management has built strong relationships with all levels of government, from village leaders to the Ministry of Mines and Energy.

 “We have an exceptional relationship with the Ministry of Mines and with the government of Cambodia in general,” said Angkor Resources Executive Chairman Mike Weeks.
 “We are breaking new ground, literally and figuratively, and fortunately the Ministry of Mines is committed to getting it right and in a timely manner.
 Our experience working with the government in Cambodia has been great.”

 Cambodia holds excellent geology and mineral potential, especially for gold, copper, silver and molybdenum.
 The nation remained largely underexplored, however, over the past decade, the Cambodian government has been keenly focused on building and improving its mineral industry.
 It brought in mining laws and regulations closely patterned on the Western-Australian model.